 - Tissue saving.
 It can help repair tissue damage caused by burns, help heal muscle and skin grafts, and treat severe infections.

 At Mayo Clinic, hyperbaric oxygen therapy is typically delivered in a large, rectangular chamber with up to three times the normal air pressure.
-While in the chamber, you receive 100 percent oxygen through a lightweight hood.
+While in the chamber, you receive 100% oxygen through a lightweight hood.
 You are assisted by a nurse.